-Moo Goo Gai Pan is traditional served with white rice because it soaks up the sauce and offers a neutral textural component.
+Moo Goo Gai Pan is traditionally served with white rice because it soaks up the sauce and offers a neutral textural component.
 That being said, you still have a few options:

 - Rice.
 I like jasmine rice or brown rice but any rice will work.
 Just pop the rice in your rice cooker for a hands’ off, easy side.
 You can also use microwave rice pouches if you’re making a serving for one or meal prep.

 - Low carb.
 Cauliflower rice, quinoa, broccoli rice or a blend of brown rice and any of the aforementioned options.
 You can also use low carb noodles such as zoodles or spaghetti squash.